U.S. woman says her detention in China for spy probe is about politics

 She is being held in solitary confinement and interrogated once or twice a day, Gillis said after hearing from the consular official.

 China's state secrets law is notoriously broad, covering everything from industry data to the exact birth dates of state leaders.
-Information can also be labeled a state secret retroactively.
+Information can also be labelled a state secret retroactively.

 Phan-Gillis visited China on a trade delegation from Houston and was detained while attempting to cross from the southern city of Zhuhai to Macau on March 19, according to the family statement.